mixxxdj/manual/source/chapters/user_interface.rst

 **Numark mode**

-* It is basically the same as Pioneer mode but the buttons are less flashy.
+* It is basically the same as Denon mode but without a flashing Play/Pause button.
-  The Play/Pause button does not flash at all and the Cue button flashes with 1 Hz instead of 2 Hz.

-* This mode is also useful if you want to implement a custom skin with 3 button decks, featuring a Cue button a dedicated Pause button and a Play/Stutter button.
+* This mode is useful if you want to implement a custom skin with 3 button decks, featuring a Cue button a dedicated Pause button and a Play/Stutter button.